wdawson/okta.github.io/_source/_posts/2018-03-30-everything-you-need-to-know-about-the-twelve-factor-app.md

 9. The user then enters their preferred credit card number into the app when requested to confirm that their billing details are known
 10. The user then enters their social security number which helps verify their identity
 11. The user then enters their birthday
-12. Finally, the user could enter some genetic data about themselves which can be cross-referenced against the [23andMe API](https://api.23andme.com/)
+12. Finally, the user enters private genome data about themselves that is cross-referenced against the [23andMe API](https://api.23andme.com/)

 While this process is slightly inconvenient for a user to repeat each time they log in, in provides superior protection against attackers and makes you virtually hacker-proof.